 When: 9 am – 4 pm on various days, end of March – early April 2017

 Peanut Butter Mountain Team Building Challenge Course Facilitator Training

-This training covers the goals and standards of challenge courses, policies and safety procedures for Peanut Butter Mountain.
-Participants are also learn group initiative games and participate in Peanut Butter Mountain elements.
+This training covered the goals and standards of challenge courses, policies and safety procedures for Peanut Butter Mountain.
+Participants also learned group initiative games and participated in Peanut Butter Mountain elements.

 DOTS exploration:The Islands of Trinidad and Tobago

 In Summer 2016, members of UWEX Faculty and Staff joined educators from Omaha, NE on their journey to understanding the Caribbean island country of Trinidad and Tobago.
 Using DOTS pedagogies and digital tools, the data they collected helped inform their inquiries regarding the flora, fauna, climate, geologic past, and cultural presence as they explored coral reefs, rainforests, and everything in between.
 Catch up on the summer’s data collection and questions that have arose from their experiences here.